Early in January, it's always prudent to take a long hard look at the worst performing stocks from the previous year.

 Cramer views Edwards Lifesciences as a bet on a medical device that might prove more successful than a popular device made by rival Medtronic.
-Cramer says the issue here is that the Medtronic device is quite good and if the new device from Edwards doesn't catch on "you're looking at a prescription for another leg down."
+Cramer says the issue here is that the Medtronic device is quite good and if the doesn't catch on "you're looking at a prescription for another leg down."

 However, Cramer isn't entirely bearish.
 He added that Edwards Lifesciences "is worth doing more research on before making a final judgment."

 Peabody Energy is a good company, but it's a play on coal, and Cramer expects coal to remain out of favor 2014.
 Not only does he expect to see incentives promoting the switch to nat gas he also thinks the government will actively dissuade the use of coal.